aDecoy/rust-workshop/docs/docs/module7/2_traits.md

 }
 ```

-This is similar to implementing an interface in C#, but note that the implementation can be separate from the type definition.
+This is similar to implementing an interface in C#, but note that the implementation are separate from the type definition.

-### Traits vs. Interfaces: Key Differences
+## Traits vs. Interfaces: Key Differences

 1. **Orphan Rule**: In Rust, you can only implement a trait for a type if either the trait or the type is defined in your crate
 2. **Default Implementations**: Traits can provide default implementations for methods
 3. **Coherence**: A type can only have one implementation of a trait
 4. **Static Dispatch**: Rust typically resolves trait methods at compile time (zero cost)

-### Async Traits
+## Async Traits

 When working with async functions in traits, you'll encounter a limitation: Rust doesn't directly support async functions in traits yet.
 This is where the `async_trait` crate comes in: